gerdemb/shashin/README.md

 On scan, the dhash of each file is calculated and stored in an sqlite3 database.
 This database is used to detect identical files and similar images.
 By default, it is stored in `~/.cache/shashin/shashin.sqlite3`

 ## Machine Learning
 In the web interface, a group of duplicated images is ordered so that the FIRST image is the one predicted to be kept and the following images are to be deleted.
 The prediction is made by building a machine learning model comparing the metadata of images that were deleted with images that were kept.
-A new model is built every time the `serve` command is started.
+A new model is built every time the `browse` command is started.

 ## TODO
 - Handle videos